 After looking at quite a few plate racks on Pinterest, I decided that I would have to build my rack on the floor first and then attach to the wall.

-I had to do it this way since the wall my rack went on is hollow.
-My rack has a built-in look, but you can hang a smaller rack using picture hangers.
+I had to do it this way since the wall my rack went on is hollow – there were no studs.
+My DIY plate rack has a built-in look, but you can hang a smaller rack using picture hangers.

 Step-By Step: Building a Plate Rack Wall

 The wall my rack is on is hollow.
 To make sure I could securely attach it, I made the outer frame on my worktable and then moved it to the wall.
 Once the frame was secure on the adjacent wall using long wood screws, I added the shelves.